-Neyman (1977: p104) supplies another reason to think about the direction of a test, arguing that the hypothesis of interest should be set so that the errors deemed “more important to avoid” are Type I. This is because stronger control is exercised over these than over Type II errors.
+A way to think about the correct direction of a test is supplied by Neyman (1977: p104) who argues that the hypothesis of interest should be set so that the errors deemed “more important to avoid” are Type I. This is because stronger control is exercised over these than over Type II errors.
 For instance, in a professional sport setting, a coach may believe it to be more costly to miss an opportunity to improve team motivation than it is to waste 10 minutes of each training session on a motivational routine that brings no additional benefits.
 If a team’s sports psychologist runs a small trial to help decide if the motivational routine should be continued, the hypothesis of interest should be flipped from superiority (does the routine bring a meaningfully large benefit?) to non-superiority.
 The test that must be rejected is then that the routine is beneficial, and a Type I error is incurred when a beneficial effect is rejected.
 In this situation, the routine will be continued unless the trial provides evidence that motivation is not improved.

-In any applied research in which stakeholders have an interest, their views on matters such as relative cost of errors may inform the appropriate direction and level of a test (Greenland 2020).
-To reiterate, when stakeholders’ perceived loss from falsely rejecting a meaningfully positive effect exceeds that from falsely failing to reject a non-meaningful effect, Type I errors should be made from deciding there is no benefit from the intervention when there is benefit, rather than vice-versa.

 Another valid question is whether a tool such as ours will provide researchers enough justification to move beyond the safety of p < 0.05 or whatever is their disciplinary norm.
 By displaying rejection regions for tests at two or more alpha levels, our tool at least allows researchers to compare their expected findings under different tests and different test levels.
 For example, suppose that a researcher planning a two-group trial has justified that the smallest meaningful effect magnitude is a Hedges’ g of 0.2, and that power needs to be 80%.
 Suppose they can also justify an anticipated effect size of about 0.8 but cannot feasibly gather more than 60 subjects.
 Fig. 3a shows that the researcher cannot plausibly expect significant findings at a one-sided alpha level of 0.025.
 However, at this level, non-inferiority could be established.
 In addition, Fig. 3b shows that superiority might be established at a test level of 0.25.
-This extremely weak finding, in conjunction with the finding of non-inferiority, may still be useful to a stakeholder.
+This extremely weak finding, in conjunction with the finding of non-inferiority, may still be useful to a stakeholder in applied research.